Confirmed Cases Reported to UTSA

 The health and safety of our Roadrunners is paramount.
 UTSA is closely monitoring active cases on campus to determine the impact on our campus community and to minimize the spread of COVID-19 as much as possible.
 To keep the Roadrunner community informed about the presence of COVID-19 positive cases on campus, UTSA will provide regular updates regarding the number of positive cases with direct campus impact and the number of students quarantined in student housing.

 Positive Cases with Direct Campus Impact

-Numbers include positive cases since the start of the fall 2021 semester
+Numbers include positive cases since the start of the spring 2022 semester

 Confirmed Cases Archive:

 - Athletic Cohort: Students and staff tested on a regular basis as part of NCAA guidelines and internal protocols.

 - Direct Campus Impact: Individuals who have received a positive COVID-19 test and: (a) live in UTSA-managed student housing, (b) are part of the Athletic cohort, (c) whose work or study modality is "on-campus," or (d) have been on campus and had a close contact* with a student, staff, or faculty member.

 - Faculty/Staff: Individuals employed by the university.
 Data for students employed in some capacity by UTSA is reflected in the student sections of this dashboard.

 - Isolation: Refers to the separation of sick people with a contagious disease (such as COVID-19) from people who are not sick.